 The Rain (It was a Rainbow Party After all)

 But parties aren’t about everything being perfect, they’re about having fun together.
-So our guests pitched in and we set everything up inside and had a great time -I love our friends and family.
-I was most sad about the lanterns that had nowhere to go inside and ended up in my bedroom, slightly damp but out of the way to be dealt with later.
-We all joked that everyone could see how pretty they were on the blog -so there we have it, at least we had some pictures before the rain came!
+So our guests pitched in and we set everything up inside and had a great time.
+I love our friends and family.
+I was most sad about the lanterns that had nowhere to go inside and ended up in my bedroom.
+They were slightly damp but out of the way to be dealt with later.
+We all joked that everyone could see how pretty they were on the blog!
+So there we have it, at least we had some pictures before the rain came!